knkcni/simple-torch-android/README.md

 ***
 I needed a light on my old phone.
 I could not found a simple one, without ads, so I've done this one.
+Hope you will like it as much as I do!

 ### A GIF is worth a thousand words
 * ![](APK/simple-torche-video.gif)